feathersjs/docs/api/hooks-common.md

 Should the `users` hooks also include a populate, that `users` populate hook will not be run for includes arising from `posts`.

-> **ProTip** The populate interface only allows you to directly manipulate `hook.params.query`.
+> **ProTip** The populate interface only allows you to directly manipulate `context.params.query`.
-You can manipulate the rest of `hook.params` by using the [`client`](https://docs.feathersjs.com/v/auk/hooks/common/utils.html#client) hook, along with something like `query: { ..., $client: { paramsProp1: ..., paramsProp2: ... } }`.
+You can manipulate the rest of `context.params` by using the [`client`](https://docs.feathersjs.com/v/auk/hooks/common/utils.html#client) hook, along with something like `query: { ..., $client: { paramsProp1: ..., paramsProp2: ... } }`.